-City Council Focus Area Objective(s) Community Enhancement Affordable Housing - To rehabilitate and preserve housing units belonging to low-to moderate-income homeowners by addressing health and safety issues and by meeting housing quality standards and applicable codes through OOHR and Code Enforcement activities.Community Development - To improve the sidewalks and ADA accessibility and park improvements in neighborhoods that is comprised of at least 51% low-to moderate- income residents.Grant support all city departments Health-Safe-And-Vibrant Community Environments Homeless Prevention - To partner with a non- profit public service provider, to assist with rehousing individuals or families who are experiencing homelessness.Public Services - To provide services for the following activities: Senior Services for social isolation prevention and dementia activities, domestic violence advocacy, crime prevention, childcare, and food insecurities.
+City Council Focus Area Objective(s) Community Enhancement Affordable Housing - To rehabilitate and preserve housing units belonging to low-to moderate-income homeowners by addressing health and safety issues and by meeting housing quality standards and applicable codes through OOHR and Code Enforcement activities.Community Development - To improve the sidewalks and ADA accessibility and park improvements in neighborhoods that is comprised of at least 51% low-to moderate- income residents.
+Economic Expansion Grant support all city departments Healthy and Safe Community Environment Homeless Prevention - Support CG Helps Coalition in the fight on homelessness.Public Services - Work collaboratively with various partners and organizations to promote a Healthy Community.